Johann Jacob Frey 1606-1636

 Johann Jacob FREY 1606-1636

 Born in Basel, Switzerland, son of a notable Basel family.
 Studied at the University of Basel, where he graduated MA in 1625.
 He then went to study in Geneva, Lyons and Oxford.
-From January 1629 he was tutor to Richard, Earl of Dungarvan, the oldest son of the Earl of Cork, possibly recommended by Sir Henry Wotton.
-He was incorporated MA of Oxford as a member of Christ Church on 4 July 1629, and ordained as Anglican Deacon at Westminster in May 1630.
-He was in Basel as pastor at St. Margrethen for a few months, and briefly matriculated for theology in Leyden.
-In 1631-32, he toured France with young Dungarvan, then stayed in London and Lismore, doing research for James Ussher.
-In 1635, after Dungarvan’s marriage, Frey returned to Basel as Professor of Greek.
-In the following months, he turned down a pressing offer to tutor the young semi-orphaned sons of the Duke of Buckingham but accepted the Deanery of Armagh which the Earl of Strafford offered on Ussher’s behest.
-He was planning to move to Ireland in the spring of 1637 when he died of the plague in August 1636.
+From January 1629 he was tutor to Richard, Viscount Dungarvan, the oldest son of the Earl of Cork, possibly recommended by Sir Henry Wotton.
+Frey was incorporated MA of Oxford as a member of Christ Church on 4 July 1629, and ordained as Anglican Deacon at Westminster in May 1630.
+He was in Basel as pastor at St. Margrethen for a few months and briefly matriculated for theology in Leyden.
+In 1632-33, he toured France with young Dungarvan, then stayed in London and Lismore, doing research for James Ussher.
+In the summer of 1635, after Dungarvan’s marriage, Frey returned to Basel as Professor of Greek.
+In the following months, he turned down a pressing offer to tutor the young semi-orphaned sons of the Duke of Buckingham and instead accepted the Deanery of Armagh which the Earl of Strafford offered on Ussher’s behest.
+Frey was planning to move to Ireland in the spring of 1637 when he died of the plague in August 1636, just 30 years old.

-When Frey returned home in 1635, where he felt “bound to Basel against my will”, he brought home a library of about 80 English volumes, which are currently being investigated.
-They include sermons and theology, but also poetry, plays, various nonfiction and a Second Folio of Shakespeare’s works.
+When Frey returned home in 1635, where he felt “bound to Basel against my will”, he brought back a library of about 130 English volumes, which are held at the University of Basel and are currently being investigated.
+They include sermons and theology, but also poetry, plays, Ralegh's History of the world, and a Second Folio of Shakespeare’s works.
 The books formed one of the foundations for the Frey-Grynaeum library in Basel, a building and collection established by the theology professor Johann Ludwig Frey, a great-grandson (1682-1759).
 Johann Ludwig also had contacts with England and acquired numerous English books.

 Most of Frey’s books are bound in gilt-tooled leather and carry a small printed book label (probably added after his death).
-They show little signs of use; Frey had little time in his final year, in which he started lecturing on Greek, married, did research, corresponded with friends and negotiated his future prospects in the UK.
-A few volumes, less typically bound, are annotated.
-They include Bacon’s Advancement of Learning, Plato’s Menexenos with four pages of notes and a Bible in Hebrew and Greek, possibly the volume he carried around on all his travels.
-In his final illness, he asked to be read "certain sermons" in English.
+They show little signs of use; in September 1635, he wrote to a friend that "My books (which I have bought in England) are yet at Cologne and in the Low Countries, from whence I cannot expect any, until we have peace along the Rhine".
+Even if the books did arrive soon after, Frey had little time in his final year, in which he started lecturing on Greek, married, did research, corresponded with friends and negotiated his future prospects in Britain.
+However, about 30 volumes carry his signature and some notes.
+In addition to a Bible in Hebrew and Greek, these include some quite surprising items for a Protestant minister: Bacon’s Advancement of Learning, Marcus Aurelius' Meditations, the early Latin epigrams of Richard Crashaw, John Selden's Marmora Arundelliana and Plato’s Menexenos with four pages of notes.
+During his final illness, Frey asked to be read "certain sermons" in English.

 - De Roche, Suzanne, Die Anglica der Frey-Grynaeischen Bibliothek.
 Im Spannungsfeld von Gott und Welt.
 Beiträge zu Geschichte und Gegenwart des Frey-Grynaeischen Instituts in Basel 1747-1997, ed.
 Andreas Urs Sommer.
 Basel: Schwabe, 1997.
 225-242.